Hinsdale County DUI Court Process

 3. Trial (If No Plea Deal)

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, and challenging the validity of the field sobriety tests.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test results, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Hinsdale County, CO